 A copy of the trust document showing that it is for the sole benefit of the son or daughter.
 The trust must meet both of the following: Clearly set out the conditions of the transfer and who can benefit from it.
 AND Unless it is a Special Treatment Trust, the trust must include a spending plan for the benefit of the person that is actuarially sound.
-The relationship to the customer.
+A son or daughter who lived with and provided care to the customer that allowed the customer to live at home rather than in a medical institution The relationship to the customer.
 Examples of proof include birth certificates, court documents and church records.
 The period of time the son or daughter lived with the customer, before the customer was institutionalized.
 The type and amount of care provided by the son or daughter that allowed the customer to live at home instead of in an institution.
 NOTE Part of this proof includes the customer's medical condition and need for services during the period of time that the care was provided.
 A sibling who lived in the home and has equity interest in the home The relationship to the customer.
 Examples of proof include birth certificates, court documents and church records.
 The period of time the sibling lived with the customer, before the customer was institutionalized When and how the sibling acquired equity interest in the property.
-Proof of equity interest in the property includes any the following: Receipts Cancelled checks; and Other documents showing the siblings investment in the property. -- -----------------------------
+Proof of equity interest in the property includes any the following: Receipts Cancelled checks; and Other documents showing the siblings investment in the property. -- ----------------------------- --